 Benefits Coverage While Travelling for Leisure or Work

-If you are travelling for leisure or work outside of BC or Canada and you seek medical assistance, your expenses may be covered by the BC Medical Services Plan and, if you are enrolled, your UBC Extended Health Plan.
+If you are travelling for leisure or work outside of BC or Canada and you seek medical assistance, your emergency medical expenses for physician and hospital services may be covered by the BC Medical Services Plan and, if you are enrolled, your UBC Extended Health Plan.

-The coverage provided by the BC Medical Services Plan is limited to covering your costs in the event of a medical emergency only.
-The coverage provided by the UBC Extended Health Plan supplements the costs covered by the MSP for your emergency care, and will also pay for the costs of some of your non-emergency medical services outside of BC or Canada.
+The coverage provided by the BC Medical Services Plan is limited to covering physician and hospital services in the event of a medical emergency only.
+The coverage provided by the UBC Extended Health Plan supplements the costs covered by the MSP for your emergency care, and will also pay for the costs of ambulance services and some of your non-emergency medical services outside of BC or Canada.
 Your dependent family members are also covered if they are enrolled in the Extended Health Plan.

 You should be aware of the limitations and exclusions of your coverage before you travel.
 Please review the Sun Life Extended Health booklet for your employee group before you travel outside of the province.